jw1912/bullet/README.md

 #### CUDA
 The "first class" supported backend.
 To compile to target CUDA you need to enable the `cuda` feature, as demonstrated in the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).

+#### HIP
+Mainly directed toward users with AMD GPUs.
+To compile to target HIP you need to enable the `hip` feature, as demonstrated in the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).

+Additionally, you will need to install the [HIP SDK](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).
+If you are on Windows, you must also add HIP_PATH\bin to PATH in your system environment variables.